solliancenet/dp-203-v2/Instructions/Labs/11/README.md

     >**Note**
     >
-    >The query will run for a potentially long time.
+    >The query will run for a potentially long time (>12 minutes).
 Once the time exceeds significantly the time to run the previous CTAS query, you can cancel it (as you can already see the benefit of the CTAS-based approach).